 UA Science Connections promotes outreach efforts among campus researchers and the larger community.
 Researchers can find existing programs, facilities and networks to plug into to enhance the broader impacts of their research grants by effectively using existing infrastructure.
-Local teachers and informal science groups can find connections to research-based learning and collaborations for their classrooms and programs.
+Local teachers and informal science groups can also find connections to research-based learning and collaborations for their classrooms and educational programs.

-We are experienced outreach professionals who know how to communicate science to a variety of audiences.
+Expertise: We are experienced outreach professionals who know how to communicate to a variety of audiences.
 In addition to engaging the general public, we possess the knowledge, experience, and skill-sets to target more specific audiences such as underserved, underrepresented, and female K-12 students.

-Education and Public Outreach Resources
+Education and Public Outreach Resources:

-Federal Education and Outreach Goals
+Federal Education and Outreach Goals:

 - Life Sciences